Tanmay-901/test-case-generator/README.md

 ------------------------
 ## Updates:
 * Support for Test cases for larger constraint values is being worked upon.
-* New test case types are being added continuously.
+* New test case types are being added on request.